 Analysis See Sections "A", Background; and "B", Proposed Changes, of this report.
 The existing regulations prohibit parking of commercial vehicles in residential districts, but in cases where a residential district abuts a commercial or industrial district, they are interpreted to apply only to the side of the street that is immediately adjacent to the residential district, but not to the opposite side.
-As a result, several instances of large commercial vehicles parking on a long term basis across from residences have occurred.
+As a result, several instances of large commercial vehicles parking on a long-term basis on several right-of -way have occurred.
 In addition, current regulations contain no language regarding violations and fines.
-This provision tries to remedy these challenges by clarifying the language regarding residential districts, adding governmental facilities to the areas where commercial vehicle parking is prohibited, and establishing provisions for fees and impoundment in case of violations.
+This provision tries to remedy these challenges by establishing three categories of commercial vehicles, clarifying the language regarding residential districts, adding governmental facilities to the areas where category 1 commercial vehicle parking is prohibited, adding language to prohibit parking of commercial vehicles of categories 2 and 3 in any right-of-way outside of industrial districts, and establishing provisions for fees and impoundment in case of violations.